playground-edu/countdown/README.md

 ## Algorithm

-Given N integers and a target number, recursively try all arrangements of 2 to N number assorted with all possible combinations of the four operations -, +, \* and /.
+Given N integers and a target number, recursively try all _distinct_ arrangements of 2 to N numbers, assorted with all possible combinations of the four arithmetic operations -, +, \* and /.

+Pairwise arithmetic operations are allowed only if they result in a positive integer that is different from any of the operands.

 ## Usage